Static (DC Comics): Other versions

-Static appears as a major character in the 2010 limited series Milestone Forever, a project designed to detail the final fates of the Milestone launch characters prior to being entering DC's continuity.
+Static appears as a major character in the 2010 limited series Milestone Forever, a project designed to detail the final fates of the Milestone launch characters prior to entering DC's continuity.
 In Static's tale, Virgil is retired and pursuing a career in medicine.
-Rick (now known by his television moniker of "Richie") is also now working as a director in Los Angeles, and is open about his homosexuality.
-Ten years later, Virgil has become a doctor, married Frieda, and has two children, Larry and Sadie, both of whom inherited his electrical abilities.
+Rick (now known by his television moniker of "Richie") is also now working as a director in Los Angeles and is open about his homosexuality.
+Ten years later, Virgil has become a doctor and married Frieda; their two children, Larry and Sadie, inherited his electrical abilities.